Skip to main content

 Biography

-Ge Chen is Assistant Professor in Global Media and Information Law (previously Assistant Professor in Chinese Law) at Durham Law School.
+Ge Chen is Associate Professor in Global Media and Information Law (previously Assistant Professor) at Durham Law School.
 Before moving to Durham, he was a Research Fellow in Chinese Law at the Mercator Institute for China Studies (Berlin).
 Having studied at the universities of Fudan, Nanjing and Göttingen, he received his doctorate in law from the George-August-University of Göttingen.
 He held the post of Postdoctoral Research Associate in Intellectual Property and Global Regulation at the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH), the Centre for Intellectual Property and Information Law (CIPIL), and Wolfson College of the University of Cambridge, and remains an associate of the CIPIL.
 He was Visiting Academic of the Programme in Comparative Media Law and Policy (PCMLP) based at the Centre for Socio-Legal Studies (CSLS) of the University of Oxford.
 He was a Resident Fellow (Fulbright Nominee) and remains an Affiliated Fellow of the Information Society Project (ISP) at Yale Law School.
 He was a Konrad Adenauer scholar and research fellow at the Institute for International Law and European Law and the Sino-German Institute for Legal Studies of the University of Göttingen.
 He is a fellow of the Royal Society for Arts, Manufactures and Commerce (FRSA).

 Dr Chen's research interests are media and information law and their constitutional and rule-of-law aspects in international and comparative perspectives, with a focus on China.
 He is the author of Copyright and International Negotiations: An Engine of Free Expression in China?, a monograph published by Cambridge University Press in 2017 (“Cambridge Intellectual Property and Information Law” series).
 The book was featured in Harvard Law Review (March 2018) and presented at Yale Law School (YLS)’s 2017 Freedom of Expression Scholars Conference under the auspices of the Abrams Travel Fellowship of the YLS Information Society Project.
 His coauthored book on German constitutional case law has been published by China’s Law Press.
 His representative rsearch articles appeared in peer reviewed journals such as Global Constitutionalism, Journal of Free Speech Law, and Journal of Media Law.
 He received research funding from various regions and channels such as Konrad Adenauer Stiftung (Germany/political), Le Club Informatique des Grandes Entreprises Françaises (France/industrial), Yale Law School (US/scholarly), and Chinese Society of International Economic Law (China/civil).
 He was nominated by the US-UK Fulbright Selection Committee for Fulbright Scholar Award in All Disciplines in 2021.